rabbibotton/clog/README.md

 programming logic, events and decisions are done on the server which can be local, or remote over the web.

-CLOG is developed on an M1 MacBook with ECL, it is tested fairly regulary with SBCL on Linux, Windows and an Intel MacBook.
-It should in theory work on any system Quicklisp and CLACK will load on to.
+CLOG is developed on an M1 MacBook with ECL and SBCL, it is tested fairly regulary with SBCL on Linux, Windows and Intel MacBook.
+It should in theory work on any system with Quicklisp and CLACK.

 CLOG is in Quicklisp, but you may want to live on the bleeding edge and use Ultralisp or clone the github repo into your